XLSForm/xlsform.github.io/xlsform-standard.md

   * **submission_url** - is your submission url
   * **public_key** - is the base64RsaPublicKey

 For more information on encrypted forms and how to generate the rsa keys have a look at the tutorial [here](http://opendatakit.org/help/encrypted-forms/).
-Please have a look at the [tutorial_encrypted](https://ona.io/xlsforms/forms/tutorial_encrypted) xlsform example.
+Please have a look at the [tutorial_encrypted XLSForm ](https://docs.google.com/spreadsheets/d/1O2VW5dNxXeyr-V_GB3spS6QPX4rtqtt7ijqP_uZLU3I/edit?usp=sharing) example.

 ##### Multiple webpage forms